9elt/perscript/README.md

 'my persistent function'
 ```

-`ps.eval` will be automatically called on every page load
+`ps.eval` will be automatically called on page load